vttale/serve-stale/README.md

    potentially makes that easier, although without introducing a new risk.

-11. Privacy Considerations
+10. Privacy Considerations

    This document does not add any practical new privacy issues.

-12. NAT Considerations
+11. NAT Considerations

    The method described here is not affected by the use of NAT devices.

-13. IANA Considerations
+12. IANA Considerations

    IANA is requested to assign an EDNS Option Code (as described in Section 9 of [RFC6891]) for the serve-stale option specified in this document.

-14. Acknowledgements
+13. Acknowledgements

-   The authors wish to thank Matti Klock, Mukund Sivaraman, Jean Roy, and Jason Moreau for initial review.
-Feedback from Robert Edmonds, Giovane Moura, Davey Song, and Ralf Weber has also been incorporated.
+   The authors wish to thank Robert Edmonds, Tony Finch, Bob Harold, Matti Klock, Jason Moreau, Giovane Moura, Jean Roy, Mukund Sivaraman, Davey Song, Paul Vixie, Ralf Weber and Paul Wouters for their review and feedback.

-15. References
+14. References

-15.1.
+14.1.
 Normative References

    [RFC1034]  Mockapetris, P., "Domain names - concepts and facilities",
               STD 13, RFC 1034, DOI 10.17487/RFC1034, November 1987,